-Specializes inCoronary Interventions Peripheral Interventions
+Specializes inCoronary Interventions Peripheral Interventions Structural Heart

-Dr. Vijay Raja is an interventional cardiologist who enjoys caring for patients with all forms of heart disease, but especially has a passion for treating patients with refractory symptoms and those needing acute interventions.
-He was born in New Jersey but was transplanted to Texas at age 11.
-He earned his undergraduate degree in biomedical engineering from Washington University in St. Louis and then completed his medical degree at Tulane University School of Medicine in New Orleans.
-He moved back to Texas to complete his post-graduate training at University of Texas Southwestern Medical Center in Dallas.
-In addition to patient care, Dr. Raja has a strong interest in health care management and earned his Master of Business Administration degree from University of Texas at Dallas during his cardiology fellowship.
-He is board certified in internal medicine, cardiovascular diseases, interventional cardiology and vascular medicine.
-He is trained to treat all forms of cardiac or peripheral artery blockages (including 100% occlusions), as well as evaluate and treat a variety of structural heart diseases (including congenital heart defects [patent foramen ovale, atrial and ventricular septal defects, patent ductus arteriosus], perivalvular defects, alcohol septal ablations, and transcatheter valve diseases).
-He and his wife, Dr. Grace Raja, a hematologist/oncologist with CARTI, are glad to be in Arkansas with their three young children.
+Dr. Raja earned his undergraduate degree in biomedical engineering from Washington University in St. Louis and then completed his medical degree at Tulane University School of Medicine in New Orleans.
+He completed his post-graduate training at the University of Texas Southwestern Medical Center in Dallas.
+In addition to patient care, Dr. Raja has a strong interest in health care management and earned his Master of Business Administration degree from the University of Texas at Dallas during his cardiology fellowship.